Showing content for section Overview

 - Rethinking Nazi Germany: Politics, History, Society – 20 credits

-- Slavery and Antislavery in the Atlantic World – 20 credits
+- The Hidden Lives of Things: Material Culture in the Early Modern World - 20 credits

 - Underworlds: Crime, Deviance & Punishment in Britain, 1500-1900 – 20 credits